 STATUS: Bill has passed the House and Senate.
-It is waiting to be communicated to the Governor for his action by March 24, 2025.
+The Governor approved it on March 18, and it will go into effect on July 1, 2025.

 • Virginia Public-Private Safety Communications Infrastructure Fund; established - SB1296 (Senator Obenshain)

 Establishes the Virginia Public-Private Safety Communications Infrastructure Fund (the Fund), to be managed by the Virginia Resources Authority, for the purpose of making loans and awarding grants to local governments for the purpose of assisting with improvement projects relating to public safety radio and communications infrastructure.